openfga/openfga/docs/check/README.md

 Hierarchical relationships can be expressed in the FGA modeling language using the DSL relation rewrite syntax, for example, `viewer from parent`.

 Given a TTU rewrite such as `viewer from parent`, we refer to the `parent` as the **tupleset relation** and `viewer` is the **computed relation** that we evaluate for each of the objects we expand from the tupleset relation.
-For example, consider the following model and tuples:
+For example, consider the following m and tuples:
 ```
-model
+m
   schema 1.1

 type user